 Autocross is the use of traffic cones to make a mini-road course in a large parking lot or unused airport tarmac and see who can drive the quickest without hitting any cones or going off course.
 Autocross is one of the most intense and fastest paced forms of motorsports, where drivers can approach (or even exceed) the limits of their vehicle without the consequences of hitting a track barrier or another car.
 Autocross is a volunteer run organization - this means that everyone running the event is volunteering their time and energy.
 Competitors will also be assigned work assignments throughout the day, such as working the course, picking up knocked down cones, running grid, and timing & scoring.

 Competitors range from the casual participant who may use the same car they drive to work in, to hard-core drivers who have heavily modified or dedicated autocross cars.
 In between the extremes, there is classing for different degrees of car modifications.
-Our region even has an "Open" class where drivers are essentially unlimited as long as they're driving a street legal, production based car on street tires.
-In addition, we have a Junior Driver program where drivers as young as 5 compete in karts.
+We offer novice classes for inexperienced drivers looking for additional instruction.
+Classing definitions can be found **here**.
+Further classing questions can be directed to our Chief Registrar Erik Knorrmeier

-You can register the day of the event, where we will help you select your class if you aren't familiar with our rules.
+You can register the day of the event, where we will verify your class if you aren't familiar with our rules.
 In addition, all of our events include online pre-registration, which you will find next to each date, below.
 The benefit of pre-registration is quicker check in and more time to walk the course and prepare your car.
 We do not allow day-of registrations.